yoshida-lab/XenonPy/docs/source/index.rst

 XenonPy built on top of pandas_ and PyTorch_ in order to make various downstream machine learning libraries and high-performance NN training.
 By use XenonPy(**v0.1.0b**) you can:

-* Save and retriever your data in a very simple way by using :py:class:`~xenonpy.utils.datatools.Saver` and :py:class:`~xenonpy.utils.datatools.Loader`.
+* Save and retriever your data in a very simple way by using :py:class:`~xenonpy.datatools.Dataset` and :py:class:`~xenonpy.datatools.Loader`.
 * Turn a compound's composition into arrays of numbers representing things such as ``variance``, ``max``, ``min`` etc.
 * Calculate pair distribution from compound's structure(:py:class:`pymatget.core.Structure`).
 * Draw descriptor heatmap.